 - dietary factors

-- the use of talcum powder
+- using talcum powder

 However, researchers have not yet proven a link between these factors and ovarian cancer.

-They encourage people to ask friends, their local hospital, and their insurance company to find a suitable doctor who can help them take care of their health and their body.
+It encourages people to ask friends, their local hospital, and their insurance company to find a suitable doctor who can help them take care of their health and their body.